 Hello folks and welcome to the fourth mini paper in my series "from the darkened room".
 This mini paper is looking at what actually goes into the reconnaissance part of a penetration test, and how the recon phase alone meant game over on a test.
 I am going to run through a job I worked on with a good friend and fellow tester very recently.

 The job was reasonably a simple job.
-Perform a penetration test against the external IP addresses space and top level domain.
-The only information given to us was the top level domain.
+Perform a penetration test against the external IP addresses space and top-level domain.
+The only information given to us was the top-level domain.
 The .com name.
-We had 15 man days to do the job, which would prove to be more then enough time.
+We had 15 man days to do the job, which would prove to be more than enough time.
 This is the actual scope that was provided:

 "Over a period of 15 man days, complete an external penetration test of REDACTED.com.
 All IP addresses, sub-domains and any connected domains that are clearly owned by REDACTED are considered within scope.
 No DOS attacks."

-This kind of scope is the sort of scope that is a testers dream.
-Everything is on the table and the only forbidden action is denial of service attacks.
+This kind of scope is the sort of scope that is a tester’s dream.
+Everything is on the table and the only forbidden action is a denial of service attacks.

 Where to start

-With a /22 in play, we deployed masscan to quickly identify available host.
-While that ran we used a number of dns enumeration tools to identify every dns host possible.
+With a /22 in play, we deployed mass to quickly identify the available host.
+While that ran we used a number of DNS enumeration tools to identify every DNS host possible.
 Looking through the DNS records it was clearly apparent that the client used Office365.
 Knowing this means we have our phishing angle and pretty much every tester is going to have Office365 templates they can throw into GoPhish for a quick and dirty phishing expedition.

 At the end of the DNS enumeration run we have 117 valid DNS entries.
 That might seem a lot of running these through eyewitness meant we had an easy visual way to review the entries quickly.